alifar76/PHoP/README.md

 PHoP (PICRUSt Heatmaps of PhyloChip data), pronounced "fop", is a pipeline being developed to visualize PICRUSt results for PhyloChip data.
 The PhyloChip data were obtained from PhyCA algorithm developed by Second Genome.
-The pipeline is written in Python and the heatmaps are created in R. A number of Python and R packages are required prior to running this pipeline:
+The pipeline is written in Python 2.7.3 and the heatmaps are created in R 2.15.3.
+A number of Python and R packages are required prior to running this pipeline:

 **Python packages:**